 U.S. students apply online to the UCA Graduate School.
 International students apply through http://uca.edu/international/admissions.
 Note: A $25 nonrefundable Graduate School application fee must be paid before applications are processed.

 Students applying for the Communication Science and Disorders (MS), Nursing (MSN), Occupational Therapy (MS) and Physical Therapy (DPT) DO NOT apply to the UCA Graduate School until you have (1) applied through the CAS system, (2) been accepted into the UCA program, and (3) been instructed to do so by the department at UCA.
 Please visit the program website for further information regarding the application process for the program.

 To apply use Internet Explorer as your browser.
 Chrome and Safari are NOT compatible with this process.**

-GMAT Required for MAcc and acceptable for MBA.
+- The GMAT is required for the MAcc and acceptable for the MBA program.

 UCA is committed to assisting all members of the UCA community in providing for their own safety and security.
 The annual security and fire safety compliance document is available on the UCAPD Web site at http://www.ucapd.com/CleryReport.